LudvigOlsen/cvms/README.md

   - AUC calculation has changed.
 Now explicitly sets the direction in pROC::roc.
 (27th of May 2019)

-  - Unit tests have been updated for the new random sampling generator in R 3.6.0.
-They will NOT run on previous versions of R.

   - Argument “positive” now defaults to 2.
 If a dependent variable has the values 0 and 1, 1 is now the default positive class, as that’s the second largest values.
 If the dependent variable is a character,